SimpleVM/apiWorkshop/README.md

 curl -X GET https://simplevm.denbi.de/portal/api/projects/ -H "X-API-KEY: YOUR_API_KEY" | jq | less
 ```
 Please look for the **simplevmCLUM25** project and save the **id** of that project.
 Please store the id somewhere temporarily on your laptop.
-In the subsequent commands the id will be references as **project_id**
+In the subsequent commands the id will be references as **PROJECT_ID**

 ### Select a flavor

 You can list existing flavors with the following command:
 ```
-curl -X GET https://simplevm.denbi.de/portal/api/projects/project_id/flavors/ -H "X-API-KEY: YOUR_API_KEY" | jq | less
+curl -X GET https://simplevm.denbi.de/portal/api/projects/PROJECT_ID/flavors/ -H "X-API-KEY: YOUR_API_KEY" | jq | less
 ```

 Select a flavor of your choice, and save the name of it.
 Example: `de.NBI small`
-In the subsequent commands the flavor name will be references as **flavor_name**
+In the subsequent commands the flavor name will be references as **FLAVOR_NAME**

 ### Select an image

 List existing images:
 ```
-curl -X GET https://simplevm.denbi.de/portal/api/projects/project_id/images/ -H "X-API-KEY: YOUR_API_KEY" | jq | less
+curl -X GET https://simplevm.denbi.de/portal/api/projects/PROJECT_ID/images/ -H "X-API-KEY: YOUR_API_KEY" | jq | less
 ```

 Select an image that contains in the tags attribute either `theiaide`, `vscode` or `guacamole`.
 Again, please store the name of the image somewhere temporarily on your laptop.
-In the subsequent commands the id will be references as **image_name**
+In the subsequent commands the id will be references as **IMAGE_NAME**

 ### Download the script